 So, what is it like to climb Svolvaergeita?
 Challenging, exhilarating, and a tad bit tiring.
 There is a lot of exposure on this climb, so if you have a fear of heights, you may want to pass on Svolvaergeita.

-The final climb up the horn is the most challenging section.
-It’s a tricky climb to the base of the horn.
+It is a bit of a tricky climb to get onto the base of the horn.
 Then, you have to “walk” around the outside of the horn on a very narrow ledge of rock.
 As you edge around to the other side, you are greeted with awesome views of Svolvaer.
 It’s at this point that you really get an idea of just how high you are, and that can be freaky or exhilarating, depending upon your mindset at this point.
 Personally, I found this to be a huge thrill.